-The extraordinary result of 3,3 MI € in 2022 is the result of different sales and disposals of assets, partially offset by write-downs.
+The extraordinary result of -1,5 Ml € in 2023 is predominantly due to write-downs, while the extraordinary result of 3,3 Ml € in 2022 was predominantly the result of different sales and disposals of assets.

-The average yield amounts to 1.8%.
+The average yield amounts to 1,9%.